-- Staff are given guidance for this in initial safeguarding induction training, including: - $\circ$ $\$ giving the child their full attention, with active listening - o being compassionate and listening to what the child has to say without interrupting - o asking open questions, such as 'tell me', 'explain', 'describe' - o reflect back their language to ensure your understanding; - Staff must not promise a child that they will keep secrets; - Staff must immediately pass this on to a member of the safeguarding team; apart from this, they must maintain an appropriate level of confidentiality. - As a matter of effective safeguarding practice, schools and colleges should do all they reasonably can to protect the anonymity of any children involved in any report of sexual violence or sexual harassment.
+- Staff are given guidance for this in initial safeguarding induction training, including: - o giving the child their full attention, with active listening - o being compassionate and listening to what the child has to say without interrupting - o asking open questions, such as 'tell me', 'explain', 'describe' - o reflect back the child's language to ensure understanding - Staff must not promise a child that they will keep secrets - Staff must immediately pass this on to a member of the safeguarding team; apart from this, they must maintain an appropriate level of confidentiality - We must do all we reasonably can to protect the anonymity of any children involved in any report of sexual violence or sexual harassment.
 Amongst other things, this will mean carefully considering, based on the nature of the report, which staff should know about the report and any support that will be put in place for the children involved.